pennyw1ze/NotesMasterECS/AdvancedCryptography/Advanced_Cryptography_Recap.md

 we not solve hard problems on average but we apparently do not get any cryptographic advantage from the hardness of these problems.

-Impagliazzo teorized world's where the NP completeness theory is resolved (P = NP) or similar.
+Impagliazzo teorized worlds where the NP completeness theory is resolved (P = NP) or similar.
 The 2 most interesting are:
 - **Minicrypt**: One way functions exists, but public key cryptography does not exists ( this is a possible world when quantum computers will be used in practice since diffie hellman and RSA will be broken );
 - **Cryptomania**: One way functions and public cryptography both exists (the actual world);

+Post quantum advent brings in new challenges.
+The most important is:

+> **Shor algorithm**
+> Shor algorithm brakes both Diffie-Hellman encryption and RSA encryption.
+This implies the end of Public Key cryptography as we actually knows it.

-Problems with RSA and DIFFIE-HELLMAN: Shor algorithm. new algorithms have been theorized to resist quantum attacks, but everything is in research field.
+new algorithms have been theorized to resist quantum attacks, but everything is in research field.

 ##### Grover's algorithm